scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 Work is now in progress towards this goal.
 When completed, the 500 spectra will be more evenly doled out to 32 processors (about 16 spectra each) or 68 processors (about 7 spectra each).
 The :code:`COMM_WORLD` communicator will orchestrate all 30 frames within a single exposure, and the frame level communicator will orchestrate the subbundle processing within the frame.
 Like the other restructuring efforts, we have found that implementing this change is nontrivial.
 However, when finished, the additional flexibility in job configuration will be very valuable to DESI.
-For example, this will allow DESI to run efficiently on an arbitrary number of nodes (which is important both on a shared system and in a situation when quick turnaround time is valuable), rather than being restricted to certain numbers of nodes (multiples of 19 for Haswell, for example).
+For example, this will allow DESI to run efficiently on an arbitrary number of nodes (which is important both on a shared system and in a situation when quick turnaround time is valuable).
+Additionally, this refactor will help improve load balancing.
+Since the processing time differs for the three types of DESI frames (blue, red, and infrared), prior to the refactor, the processors assigned to the blue frames finished before the infrared frames, wasting both valuable processor resources and time.
+In this new design, frame types can be grouped together so processor time is not wasted.

 Optimization Results
 --------------------